 My basic belief is we are more than just our physical bodies and there is more to the human experience than we might be aware of or make use of in our daily routines.
 Numerous studies have shown the psychological and physical benefits of prayer and meditation practices; my intent is to assist those who express an interest in exploring how spiritual beliefs and practices might serve to enhance their experience and lives.
 However, it is absolutely not necessary that a client has any religious or spiritual views in order to work with me in therapy.
 It is not my agenda to advocate or push spirituality or religion on anyone and I honor each individual's path and choices.

-Past life regression sessions are one method to assist folks in gaining perspective and understanding related to current circumstances and challenges.
+Past life regression sessions are one method to assist clients in gaining perspective and understanding related to current circumstances and challenges.
 I utilize relaxation techniques, guided meditation, and hypnosis to assist the client in achieving a relaxed state in which they are able to access the subconscious information as to earlier times, places, and events.
 Often having this insight allows one to gain a broader perspective and see current challenges in a new, more adaptive light.
 If any of the information is upsetting or traumatic, I utilize techniques to allow the client to observe the scene rather than reliving the event.
-I also may employ my training in other therapeutic modalities to help the client release the pain or trauma.
+I also may employ other therapeutic modalities to help the client release the pain or trauma felt following the session.
 Past life regression sessions are generally two hours in length.

-For information on past lives, one may benefit from reading works by Dr. Brian Weiss, Dr. Linda Backman, Dr. Michael Newton, or Dolores Cannon.
-Each has a slightly different stance on past life regression; however, the take away seems consistent, we are spiritual beings incarnated in a human body, ideally to choose love while on our path of growth and evolution.
+For information on past lives, one may benefit from reading works by Dr. Brian Weiss, Dr. Linda Backman (with whom I trained), Dr. Michael Newton, or Dolores Cannon.
+Each has a slightly different stance on past life regression; however, the take-away seems consistent: we are spiritual beings incarnated in a human body, ideally to choose love while on our path of growth and evolution.